dwwhalen/visual-testing-sandbox/BLOG.md

 Error: A snapshot doesn't exist at /Users/denniswhalen/visual-testing-sandbox/e2e-tests/blog.spec.ts-snapshots/landing-chromium-desktop-darwin.png, writing actual.
 ```

-The test failed because Playwright didn’t find a baseline image, which makes sense since I don't have a baseline image yet!
-Playwright helpfully created a baseline for me, based on what the page looked like during the test:
+The test failed because Playwright didn’t find a baseline image.
+This makes sense since I don't have a baseline image yet!
+Playwright created a baseline for me, based on what the page looked like during the test:

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/pqi2mb1nkywb9ln4uraf.png)

-After checking the baseline image and confirming it looked good, I can run the test again:
+After manually checking the baseline image and confirming it looked good, I can run the test again:

 ```console
       ✓  1 [chromium-desktop] › blog.spec.ts:10:9 › New Todo › @visual should allow me to add todo items (1.5s)

   1 passed (3.0s)
 ```
+ This time Playwright found the baseline screen image, compared it to the actual screen in the test, and verified they match.
 OK, looks good!

 # Dealing with Challenge #1: different browsers and viewports
 That test ran in the Chromium desktop browser, but you can also run it in other browsers like Firefox and WebKit, and also mobile browsers.
-To do that I just need to update my `playwright.config.ts` file to include the browsers I want to test:
+To do that I just need to update my `playwright.config.ts` file to include the browsers and viewports I want to test:
 ```typescript
 projects: [
     {